 - Get a head start on other financial goals: With one less monthly payment to worry about, you’ll be able to use the funds you would apply to your student loans for other purposes, like saving for a house or retirement, paying off a mortgage or taking a vacation.

-- Higher monthly payments: Especially if you’re early in your career or not making much money, you may struggle to pay off your student loan early.
-It’s important to keep some money in your savings in case of an emergency, so you should only increase your student loan payments if you can afford to do so without making undue sacrifices.
+- Higher monthly payments: Especially if you’re early in your career or not making much money, you may struggle to pay off your student loans early.
+Paying off your loans early means making additional payments or larger payments, so you should only increase your student loan payments if you can afford to do so without making undue sacrifices.

 - No opportunities for student loan forgiveness: If you’re eligible to have your student loans forgiven after a certain amount of time based on your career, it doesn’t make sense to repay your loans early.
-You’re better off making minimum payments until the debt is forgiven.
+You’re better off making your required payments until the debt is forgiven.

 Factors to consider

-Before paying off your student loan debt early, consider whether or not there are other financial priorities you should be focusing on.
+Before paying off your student loan debt early, consider whether there are other financial priorities you should be focusing on instead.

-If you have other kinds of debt, you should prioritize paying down whatever balances carry the highest interest rates, like credit cards.
+If you have other kinds of debt, you should prioritize paying down whatever balances carry the highest interest rates, like credit card balances.
 Those will cost you more the longer you hold on to them, and they almost certainly have higher rates than your student loans do.
-The average credit card interest rate is around 16 percent as of late July 2020, but federal undergraduate loans can have interest rates as low as 2.75 percent.
+The average credit card interest rate is around 16 percent, but federal undergraduate loans can have interest rates as low as 2.75 percent.

 If paying off your student loans will prevent you from getting an early start on saving for retirement, you should consider waiting.
-Just like with your loan interest, retirement savings accounts will grow more the longer you hold on to them.
+Just like your loan interest, retirement savings accounts will grow more the longer you hold on to them.
 You want to start contributing to your retirement fund early and often, especially if you work for a company that will match your contributions to a 401(k) or IRA.